CommE2E/olm/README.rst

 Design
 ------

-Axolotlpp is designed to be easy port to different platforms and to be easy to write bindings for.
+Olm is designed to be easy port to different platforms and to be easy to write bindings for.

 Error Handling
 ~~~~~~~~~~~~~~

-All C functions in the API for axolotlpp return ``axolotl_error()`` on error.
+All C functions in the API for olm return ``olm_error()`` on error.
 This makes it easy to check for error conditions within the language bindings.

 Random Numbers
 ~~~~~~~~~~~~~~

-Axolotlpp doesn't generate random numbers itself.
+Olm doesn't generate random numbers itself.
 Instead the caller must provide the random data.
 This makes it easier to port the library to different platforms since the caller can use whatever cryptographic random number generator their platform provides.